Wellness

 Which Products Should I Use?

-From toothbrushes that look like they are for humans to finger brushes, find one that fits comfortably in your dog’s mouth and is soft enough not to irritate their gums.
+There are many options for brushes and toothpaste out there for pups.
+Always pick something that is designed for a dog.
+From toothbrushes that look like they are for humans to finger brushes, find one that fits comfortably in your dog’s mouth and has soft enough bristles not to irritate their gums.
+You may want to consider a double-sided dog toothbrush like the Vetoquinol Enzadent Dual-Ended.

-Although your pooch may love the taste of mint, most human toothpaste has higher levels of fluoride in them.
+Doggie toothpaste comes in many flavors, including liver, mint, chicken, and peanut butter.
+But remember, NEVER use human toothpaste for a dog.
+Although your pooch may love the taste of mint, most human toothpaste has higher levels of fluoride in it.
 Your dog can develop fluoride toxicity much quicker than a human.
 Also, most human toothpaste has salts, detergents, and baking soda, all of which can harm your dog’s teeth.

-If you are not sure where to start, we recommend the Nylabone Advanced Oral Care Kit (View on Amazon)
+If you are not sure where to start, we recommend the Nylabone Advanced Oral Care Kit (View on Amazon).

 Dogs eat every day, and just like humans, it would be ideal to brush your pup’s teeth after every meal.
 In the real world, many of us would never have the time for this.
 Once a day is the best recommendation for brushing their teeth, but if your schedule is still tight, aim to brush several times a week.
 Try to brush for at least 30 seconds per side of their mouth during each session.

 One important thing to note is that smaller dogs and pups with flat or short broad snouts (i.e., pugs, bulldogs, etc.) often require more frequent brushing.
 Because of their smaller mouths, these dogs’ teeth are more crowded together.
 They are more prone to plaque build-up and thus more likely to develop periodontal disease.
-Learn more about how often to brush from Pets Best Insurance:
+Learn more about how often to brush in this video from Pets Best Insurance:

-Tips For Brushing Dogs Teeth
+Tips For Brushing Your Dog’s Teeth

-• Start sooner than later with brushing your dog’s teeth.
+1. Start sooner than later with brushing your dog’s teeth.
 The sooner you start, the healthier their teeth will be throughout their whole life.

-• Regular annual vet exams that include a dental check-up are a good idea.
+2. Regular annual vet exams that include a dental check-up are a good idea.

-• Do not try to overpower your furry friend or punish him if he resists tooth brushing.
+4. Do not try to overpower your furry friend or punish him if he resists tooth brushing.
 Forcing him to submit will only make him more reluctant to let you brush his teeth—and it might even cause defensive aggression.
 Instead, slowly and gently accustom your dog to tooth brushing.

-• If you need help learning how to brush your dog’s teeth, you can always consult a Certified Professional Dog Trainer to help you.
+5. If you need help learning how to brush your dog’s teeth, you can always consult a Certified Professional Dog Trainer to help you.

-• If you feel your dog needs a more intensive cleaning, take them to a professional veterinarian with the right training and properly administer anesthesia.
+6. If you feel your dog needs a more intensive cleaning, take them to a professional veterinarian with the right training and properly administer anesthesia.
 Your pooch will thank you in the long run.

 Can I Floss My Dog’s Teeth?